 What is an example of a domain name?

 I outlined a process on how to choose a domain name.
 You have a strong beginning when you generate ideas.
-Then, you weed out some ideas and generate some others.
+Then, you weed out some ideas and develop some others.
 Finally, you choose among the winning options.
 This is a professional creative process.
 The Eureka! moment rarely happens all at once.
 Then I answered some of the most important questions you may have when you choose a domain name.

 You can ask for feedback, ideally from your target audience.
 If you haven’t done so, grab a cup of your preferred beverage and choose the best possible domain name today.